 The 411 on Using Numbers

 Numbers make PPC ads visually stand out by breaking up blocks of words with just letters.
-Any number or series of numbers can be used to stand out.
+Any number or series of numbers can be used to stand out, but it must meet Google guidelines.

 Typographical Symbols * + – % @ # & $

-While your Google ad isn’t going to offer a half-price legal fee, there are things a lawyer can offer.
-For instance, we offer:
+While your Google Ad isn’t going to offer a half-price legal fee, there are things a lawyer can offer.
+For instance:

-- 1/3 Legal Fee paid ONLY at end of your case!
+- 1/3 Legal Fee paid at end of your case

-Your legal fee may be the same as every other personal injury lawyer and paid at the end of the case as with other personal injury lawyers but this makes it sound like other lawyers’ legal fees may not as good as yours.
+Your legal fee may be the same as every other personal injury lawyer and paid at the end of the case as with other personal injury lawyers, but this makes your ad stand out.

-There are many offers you can make if you just give it some thought.
+There are other offers you can make if you just give it some thought.
 Don’t be afraid of offering the obvious.

-- We Can Do An Asset Search — know when accepting the policy is right
+- We do Asset Searches — know when accepting the policy is right (maybe Google will allow those two capital letters and a hyphen)

 and my personal favorite: